Migrate a PostgreSQL instance to another PostgreSQL instance

 Overview

-This guide explains how to migrate from one VSHNPostgreSQL instance to another.
+This guide explains how to migrate from one VSHNPostgreSQL instance to another within the same namespace and cluster.

 This migration method does not support zero-downtime migrations.
 The dump is taken from a live instance, but any writes that occur during the migration will not be captured.
 Stop all write traffic to the source instance before running the script, or accept the risk of data loss for writes done after the script ran.